floriansimon1/learning.websynth/README.md

 # WebSynth

-*Simple music program using the the Web Audio API*
+*Simple music program using the Web Audio API*

 This app displays a grid of notes that you can toggle by checking their associated checkboxes.
 Each row corresponds to a frequency.
 Once you've completed your grid, press the "Play" button to start playing your